The Sinn Fein vice-president made the comments during an interview for the BBC podcast series Red Lines.

-During the podcast, the interviewer Mark Carruthers stressed that Ms O’Neill has been outspoken in her opposition to violence, but posed the question: “Do you still feel that it was right at that time, for members of your family and others, to engage in violent resistance to British rule here?”
+Having stressed that Ms O’Neill has been outspoken in her opposition to violence, interviewer Mark Carruthers asked: “But do you still feel that it was right at that time, for members of your family and others, to engage in violent resistance to British rule here?”

-She replied: “I think at the time there was no alternative, but now thankfully we have an alternative to conflict, and that is the Good Friday Agreement”.
+She replied: “I think at the time there was no alternative, but now thankfully we have an alternative to conflict, and that is the Good Friday Agreement – that is why it’s so precious to us all.”

-On Wednesday, Sir Jeffrey Donaldson said Ms O’Neill cannot claim to be a first minister-in-waiting for everyone in Northern Ireland, while at the same time “apparently standing over sectarian and cold-blooded atrocities like Enniskillen, La Mon and Kingsmills”.
+Sir Jeffrey Donaldson said Ms O’Neill cannot claim to be a first minister-in-waiting for everyone in Northern Ireland, while at the same time “apparently standing over sectarian and cold-blooded atrocities like Enniskillen, La Mon and Kingsmill”.

 The DUP leader said: “There was never a justification for violence.